antares-codes/etl-val-node/README.md

    cp .env.example .env
    ```

-11. Configure the `.env` file.
+11. Update `.env` file.
 There are a few settings you need to define:

    ```bash
    nano .env